• Skip to primary navigation

 Vinaigrette:

-• 2 tbsp oil I used walnut oil
+• 2 tablespoon oil I used walnut oil

 • 1 pinch black pepper freshly ground